What we know about the Morocco earthquake – KION546

 When and where did the quake hit?

-The earthquake struck at around 11:11 p.m. local time.
+The earthquake struck at around 11.11 p.m. local time (6.11 p.m ET) on Friday.
 Its epicenter was located in the High Atlas mountain range, about 72 kilometers (44.7 miles) southwest of Marrakech, a city of about 840,000 people.

-But its impact was felt as far north as Casablanca, as this map shows.
+Its impact was felt far and wide, reaching as far north as Casablanca.

+But it most severely damaged towns and villages near the base of the Atlas Mountains, while also ripping through the center and suburbs of Marrakech.

 How strong was the quake?

-The quake had a magnitude of 6.8, which classes it as “strong” on the magnitude scale.
-It also struck at a relatively shallow death, making it more destructive.
+The quake had a magnitude of 6.8, meaning it is classed as “strong.”
+It also struck at a relatively shallow depth, making it more destructive.

+Morocco has suffered earthquakes in the past, but few in its history have been so powerful.
+This quake is Morocco’s deadliest since 1960, when an earthquake killed more than 12,000 people.

+Nearly 1,500 people have died in the province of Al Haouz, where the quake was most devastating.
+The region, like many other badly affected locations, lies south of Morocco at the foot of the Atlas Mountains, and includes remote villages and settlements that have been difficult for rescuers to reach.

-Eyewitnesses in the foothills of the mountains said some towns have been completely destroyed, with almost all the homes in an area of the village of Asni damaged.
+Eyewitnesses in the foothills of the mountains said some towns are completely destroyed, with almost all the homes in an area of the village of Asni damaged.

+The scale of the quake’s impact is still becoming clear, but eyewitnesses CNN spoke to gave a sense of the destruction, especially in isolated villages that have been most badly hit.

+Soumia Sandoval, based in Los Angeles, California, told CNN she learned from family friends that their village at the base of the mountains was flattened by the quake.
+Mustapha Louaanabi, who also lives in the foothills of the Atlas Mountains, described the moment the earthquake struck, saying there were “loud, deafening noises” and it felt as if “a train was passing right in the middle of the living room.”

 What’s happening on the ground?